OrenKarmi/HotKeys/README.md

 # Outcome:
 **The script lists the keys accessed the most and the number of times accessed.**
+**NOTE: The access rate output indicates only a fraction of the number of times a key was accessed.** This is because the script receives no key-event notifications during the interleaving sleep intervals (configurable, default 10ms).

 # Sample output:
 Top 20 keys with the highest scores: